cipher387/osint_stuff_tool_collection/README.md

 </br><a href='https://afrobarometer.org/online-data-analysis/analyse-online'>Afrobarometer</a> — huge database of the results of sociological surveys conducted in African countries over the last 20 years
 </br><a href='https://www.arabbarometer.org/survey-data/data-analysis-tool/'>Arabbarometer</a> — database of the results of sociological surveys conducted in the Arab countries of Africa and the Middle East in 2007-2018
 </br><a href='https://dataset.domainsproject.org/'>dataset.domainsproject.org</a> — dataset of 616 millions domains (16GB!)
+</br><a href='https://stevemorse.org/ssdi/ssdi.html'>Stevemorse.org</a> — Searching the Social Security Death Index
+</br><a href='https://ukcensusonline.com/search/'>UK Census Online</a> — Database of deaths, births, and marriages.
+From 1841 to the beginning of the 21st century.
+Only the first and last names can be searched.